 |Furniture||1 Sofa beds, Double beds (1), Cots (1), Dining seats for 4, Lounge seats for 6|

 |Outdoors||Balcony or terrace, Private garden, BBQ, Swing set|

 |Further details indoors|

-This spacious accomodation comprises a very large open plan kitchen/diner/lounge with double sofa bed, a stone inglenook fireplace and wood burning stove.
+This spacious accomodation comprises a very large open plan kitchen/diner/lounge with fold out double sofa bed, a stone inglenook fireplace and wood burning stove.
 The open plan kitchen allows adequate space and facilities to cook and a table to comfortably seat 4 adults.
 From the kitchen french doors lead out to an outside seating area, perfect for al fresco dining.
 This access leads directly onto the footpath a mere 50m from the beach.

 Ironing board/iron/hairdryer available on request